openlegend/core-rules/core/src/08-running-the-game/01-chapter-eight.md

 ## Attributes and <br>Action Rolls in Play

+The primary focus of this chapter so far has been to help GMs prepare for the game: outlining campaigns, plotting adventures, and developing encounters.
+Eventually, all of that hard work will come to fruition, and the time will come to actually run a game for your players.
+To close this chapter, we offer inspiration for one of the biggest challenges you'll face while GMing a session of Open Legend: interpreting action rolls.

-As previously explained, whenever you need to determine the outcome of a meaningful task, you make an action roll using an attribute appropriate to the task.
-Sometimes, the results of your roll will be very clearly spelled out in the rules, such as when making attacks or invoking banes and boons.
-Oftentimes, though, you'll want to attempt an action that isn't spelled out explicitly in the rules.
-In this section, you'll find examples of the sorts of actions you can accomplish with every attribute, as well as some suggested interpretations of “success with a twist” and “failure, but the story progresses” for those times when the dice just don't go your way.
+As previously explained, whenever a character needs to determine the outcome of a meaningful task, they make an action roll using an appropriate attribute.
+Sometimes, the results of the roll will be very clearly spelled out in the rules, such as when making attacks or invoking banes and boons.
+Oftentimes, though, PCs want to attempt an action that isn't spelled out explicitly in the rules.
+As game master, it's your job to decide what players can do with their attributes, set an appropriate challenge rating, and interpret the result of their roll.

+While deciding what a successful action looks like is usually pretty straightforward, interpreting a failure often requires a bit of creativity and improvisation.
+In this section, you'll find examples of the sorts of actions that PCs can accomplish with every attribute, as well as some suggested interpretations of “success with a twist” and “failure, but the story progresses”.

 For each attribute, we offer examples of actions classified at three levels based on difficulty and extent of impact on the narrative: